"Once in A Blue Moon, Orion's Whisper, Gymnopédie No.1" Erik Satie / Taro

 on a window sill.

-I am sending you this letter individually.
+I am sending all of you you this letter individually.
 It is not a suicide letter.
 I am aware that it might be an uncomfortable and unsettling piece of notification.
 I make no apology for that and I am not sorry if my end of life choices make you confront your own.
 I might be the mirror you most hate to look into.
 Giving myself permission to die should not amount to any guilt on your part.

 There is nothing you could have said or done to change my mind or my perspective.
 ‘Survivors guilt’, the shame and blame that compels yourselves to believe you could have done more, said more, been more, been more than more, and better than more.
 Nobody has ‘failed’ me.
 Nobody is in inadequate.
 You are all quite fine.